BrianOfrim/recyclops/README.md

 ### Setup
 To obtain the classified images that will be used for training the /train/setup.py program will be used.
-This downloads the most recent version of the verification list from s3 for each catagory and enures that all verified images are download prior to training.
+This downloads the most recent version of the verification list from s3 for each category and enures that all verified images are download prior to training.
 The /train/setup.py will also download the newest trained model that was uploaded to s3 by a previous run of the /train/train.py program which will be described later.